Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in Good Food

-In her pursuit of sustainable cooking and living, Analiese Gregory not only hunts and fishes but is also mindful of her impact on the environment, mirroring principles of sustainable diving, an approach that emphasizes respect for marine life and conscious exploration of our oceans.
+In her pursuit of sustainable cooking and living, Analiese Gregory hunts and fishes and is mindful of her impact on the environment.
+This approach mirrors the principles of sustainable diving, which emphasizes respect for marine life and conscious exploration of our oceans.

-If she has a craving for a particular food, she’ll find a way to get it from nature.
-It might be a little offbeat and unique, but that’s what makes it magical.
-If Analiese Gregory has a hankering for flounder, she’ll head out in the middle of the night and stand waist-deep in freezing cold water with a torch and a spear in her hand.
+If she craves a particular food, she’ll find a way to get it from nature.
+It might be a little offbeat and unique, but that makes it magical.
+If Analiese hankers for flounder, she’ll head out in the middle of the night and stand waist-deep in cold water with a torch and a spear in her hand.
 She’ll get the flounder and cook it by the river over a fire: entirely fresh, handmade, and from the wild.
-That’s not to say she’s done away with all her training in top restaurants across Europe: she might serve her hand-caught flounder with miso and dill pickles or a split beurre noisette sauce.
+That’s not to say she’s done away with all her training in top European restaurants: she might serve her hand-caught flounder with miso and dill pickles or a split beurre noisette sauce.

-“All those recipes [I’ve picked up from abroad] are still kind of part of the story”, she says.
-“There’s things I make now with strange, maybe unique little twists”.
-It’s this completely unique approach to cooking, foraging, and hunting that makes Analiese a strong contender for one of the world’s best chefs.
-The food she is making cannot be replicated, unless you yourself are down in Tasmania hunting and foraging for natural ingredients and combining them with highly refined culinary knowledge from outstanding restaurants.
+“All those recipes [I’ve picked up from abroad] are still part of the story”, she says.
+“There are things I make now with strange, maybe unique little twists”.
+This unique approach to cooking, foraging, and hunting makes Analiese a strong contender for one of the world’s best chefs.
+Her food cannot be replicated unless you are down in Tasmania hunting and foraging for natural ingredients and combining them with highly refined culinary knowledge from outstanding restaurants.
+Her deep connection to local food traditions and culinary practices makes her creations unique.

 If you find Analiese’s story of cooking from the wild to be completely inspiring, it’s because it is.
-And don’t think that it came easy, either.
-To get to the stage where she’s diving for luxury items like abalone, wakame, and sea urchin, she had to conquer a fear of the deep and a serious hatred for cold water.
+And I don’t think that it came easy, either.
+To get to the stage where she’s diving for luxury items like abalone, wakame, and sea urchins, she has to conquer a fear of the deep and a serious hatred for cold water.
 Before moving to Tasmania, Analiese had only gone diving to look at beautiful fish, never to hunt or catch her own.
-In fact, she hadn’t even gone swimming in Sydney’s warm waters, which she thought were ‘too cold’.
+She hadn’t even gone swimming in Sydney’s warm waters, which she thought were ‘too cold’.
+Chef Gordon Ramsay collaborated with Analiese Gregory in his National Geographic series Uncharted, where she served as his culinary guide in Tasmania, highlighting the region’s unique ingredients and food traditions.

 “In moving to Tasmania, I mastered some of the fears that had been holding me back in my life”, Analiese says in her recently published memoir and cookbook, How Wild Things Are.
-The reward is the chance to immerse herself in sustainable cooking and forage or hunt for the majority of the foods she uses in her cooking, and a freezer packed with her own wild catch, gathered from adventures had all over the state.
+The reward is the chance to immerse herself in sustainable cooking and forage or hunt for most of the foods she uses in her cooking and a freezer packed with her wild catch, gathered from adventures all over the state.
+She also appeared in the National Geographic series ‘Uncharted,’ showcasing her role in connecting the audience to the local culinary landscape.

 It wasn’t Analiese who initially had the idea to throw herself headfirst into the wild and start experimenting with sustainable cooking.
-The inspiration itself came from Ana Roš, head chef of Slovenian restaurant Hiša Franko and dubbed the world’s best female chef.
-It was at Gourmet Escape, the annual Western Australian food, wine, and music festival, where world famous chefs and gourmands gather for ten days discussing all things culinary.
-Analiese Gregory and Ana Roš were having an onstage conversation, and Analiese mentioned her desire to return to France for its way of life and sense of cooking.
+The inspiration came from Ana Roš, head chef of Slovenian restaurant Hiša Franko, dubbed the world’s best female chef.
+At Gourmet Escape, the annual Western Australian food, wine, and music festival, world-famous chefs and gourmands gather for ten days to discuss everything culinary.
+Analiese and Ana Roš were having an onstage conversation, and Analiese mentioned her desire to return to France for its way of life and sense of cooking.

 Analiese Gregory feature image